Adi Kapyare Kootamani: Plot

 The movie starts with the introduction of Rev. Fr.
-Alfred Kattuvilayil who considers himself a strict warden of a college boys hostel.
-His assistant, Shaanthappan, usually tries to show him the mischief of the students but fails all the time.
-Adishta Lakshmi fights with her father over her boyfriend and the next day, meets Bhanu Prasad in the canteen of his college.
-Bhanu has lost his gold chain since he had to lend it to give his friend, Harris, some money.
+Alfred Kattuvilayil, who considers himself a strict warden of a college boys hostel.
+His assistant, Shaanthappan, usually tries to show him the student's mischief but fails every time.
+Adishta Lakshmi fights with her father over her boyfriend and, the next day, meets Bhanu Prasad in the canteen at his college.
+Bhanu has lost his gold chain because he had to lend it to his friend, Harris, to get some money.
 Since he needs money, Lakshmi offers him 20,000 rupees for taking her to his hostel for some unknown reason that night.

 Bhanu brings Lakshmi into the hostel, but by the time he tries to get her out, the way out has been blocked by some students.
 Both stay in Bhanu's room that night.
 Not fully trusting Bhanu, Lakshmi ties Bhanu to a table and sets an alarm on his phone for three o'clock in the morning, as by then everyone would be asleep.
-But both sleep off and wake up only by eight in the morning when Bhanu's friends, Bruno, Remo and Koshi knock on the door.
+But both sleep off and wake up only by eight in the morning when Bhanu's friends, Bruno, Remo, and Koshi knock on the door.
 Bhanu skips college and tries to get her out, but it turns out that the escape route has been repaired and therefore, blocked by Fr.
 Alfred and Shanthappan.
-He tries to get her out through the main entrance of the hostel but to his horror, the college is closed due to a strike that day.
-Hence, the students came back to the hostel, and Bhanu and Lakshmi run back to his room.
+He tries to get her out through the main entrance of the hostel, but to his horror, the college is closed due to a strike that day.
+Hence, the students came back to the hostel, and Bhanu and Lakshmi ran back to his room.
 Meanwhile, Lakshmi's father finds the auto-rickshaw driver who dropped her off near the hostel.
 He thinks that she eloped with her boyfriend and starts searching the place along with his goons.

 Both stay in Bhanu's room for the whole day and plan to escape through the terrace that night.
 When Bhanu goes to the terrace at night to check if the coast is clear, he sees a number of students, including Bruno, Koshi, and Remo, boozing.
 They force him to drink, and he forgets about Lakshmi locked in his room.
 When Shanthappan goes near Bhanu's room after some time, he hears Lakshmi speaking in her sleep in Tamil.
 He thinks that it is a ghost and gets the key from Bhanu's pocket and opens the door.
 Lakshmi kicks him and runs out of the room to Bruno's room, and Shanthappan is knocked out.